kimrin/JapaneseChess/README.md

 * Julia language based Japanese Chess Engine
 * (still now) weak Shogi playing ability
 * Your pull-requests are welcome!
-* Run in only Linux platform (not yet tested in Windows and MacOSX)
+* Tested only Linux platform (not yet tested in Windows and MacOSX)

 ==================================================